 - Simulating sensor performance in realistic environments subject to time-domain fluctuating signals and noise, and incorporating open-system dynamics to account for incoherent processes in sensor measurement.
 You can incorporate complex multilevel quantum dynamics in order to accurately predict sensor outputs even in complex time-varying environments.

 - Designing controls that fundamentally augment the base performance of quantum sensor hardware.
-For instance you can design operational protocols that maximize the scale-factor for a given space-time area, minimize leakage of states outside of the subspace contributing to measurement, and even enable novel forms of multi-port interferometry leveraging manipulation of a D-dimensional Hilbert space.
+For instance you can design operational protocols that maximize the scale-factor for a given space-time area, minimize leakage of states outside of the subspace contributing to measurement, and even enable novel forms of multi-port interferometry leveraging manipulation of arbitrary quantum systems.

-To begin taking advantage of Boulder Opal for quantum sensing, check out our "How to get started" User Guide for installation and initialization instructions and you'll be on your way!
+To begin taking advantage of Boulder Opal for quantum sensing, check out our Get started guide for installation and initialization instructions and you'll be on your way!